robinhwhwk/ByteBox/README.md

 # ByteBox
-ByteBox is a lightweight virtual machine for running LC-3 assmebly programs.
+ByteBox is a lightweight virtual machine for running LC-3 assembly programs.